 The resignation in April 2010 of an archabbot after admitting to sexually abusing a young boy caused a steep rise in church-leaving, in fact, more in the first half of 2010 than in the whole of 2009.
-Last year the archabbot offered the now adult victim €5000 to keep quiet ― leading some Austrians to suspect that their “church contribution” didn't always go to charity.
+The archabbot had offered the now adult victim €5000 to keep quiet ― leading some Austrians to suspect that their “church contribution” didn't always go to charity.
 Swiss “church tax” (Kirchensteuer).
 In Switzerland church tax is levied by each canton for the religious groups it recognises.
 And it's not just people who have to pay.
 In 18 of the 26 cantons firms must also subsidise the churches, even though they've never been baptised and they can't leave the church.
 This is now being challenged by a computer specialist who belongs to no church himself, but must still pay church tax for his one-man company.
 In September 2010 the Swiss Supreme Court ruled that this was constitutional and now he is taking his complaint before the European Court of Human Rights.

 Warning #1: Don't lose your church-leaving certificate!

 Request a church-leaving certificate, as it is not automatically issued.
 You must be able to prove that you have left the church legally — your word is not enough.
 Some religious groups speculate that former members may not keep their certificates of church leaving, and, years later, demand proof of this.
 If you can't produce your certificate of leaving the church, you are liable for church tax for the previous six years.
 And this applies to foreigners, too — if you've been baptised, you have to officially leave the church to be freed of the legal obligation to pay chuch tax.
 Especially in German states such as Berlin where the churches are losing many members, religious groups use this method to get money.